Marty Smith (reporter)

-Martin Smith is an American sports journalist, best known for his work with ESPN.
+Martin Cameron Smith (born April 15, 1976) is an American sports journalist, best known for his work with ESPN.
 Smith was hired by the network in 2006 for NASCAR coverage.
 He hosted an interview show titled SportsCenter Presents: Marty Smith’s America.

 Early life

-Marty Smith is a native of Pearisburg, Virginia.
+Smith is a native of Pearisburg, Virginia.
 He attended Giles High School, where he was a member of the school's 1993 state champion football team.
 Smith later attended Radford University.

 After one year at Carson–Newman University, Smith transferred to Radford University and tried out for the Highlanders baseball team as a walk-on but was cut.
 He stayed at the school and graduated in 1998.